 The BTA has a number of committees.
 Most of them are open to any member who wishes to join.
+If you wish to join, please put your name forward at the next Staff Rep Assembly.
 Listed below are the standing committees whose Chairs sit on the BTA's Executive Council (EC):

-- i) Adult Educators' Committee - (identifies and reviews issues and concerns relating to Adult Educators) - ii) Bargaining/Working and Learning Conditions Committee - (conducts surveys on bargaining and class size and composition; supports and selects the bargaining team) - iii) BIPOC Educators' Committee - (identifies and reviews issues and concerns relative to BIPOC teachers) - iv) Grievance Committee - (reviews possible grievances and gives advice to EC) - v) Health and Safety Committee - (looks at issues around health and safety and works to find solutions) - vi) Indigenous Education Committee - (identifies and reviews issues and concerns relating to Indigenous Education) - vii) Political Action/Public Relations Committee - (writes and edits "The Whistle" newsletter; coordinates community political action) - viii) Professional Development Committee - (coordinates the District Pro-D Day; organizes school Pro-D Contacts' training; discusses issues around Pro-D) - ix) Social Justice Committee - (plans activities that promote Social Justice within the BTA and the community) - x) Teachers-on-Call Committee - (identifies and reviews issues and concerns relating to TOCs)
+- i) Adult Educators' Committee - (identifies and reviews issues and concerns relating to Adult Educators) - ii) Bargaining/Working and Learning Conditions Committee - (conducts surveys on bargaining and class size and composition; supports and selects the bargaining team) - iii) BIPOC Educators' Committee - (identifies and reviews issues and concerns relative to BIPOC teachers) - iv) Grievance Committee - (reviews possible grievances and gives advice to EC) - v) Health and Safety Committee - (looks at issues around health and safety and works to find solutions) - vi) Indigenous Educators Committee - (identifies and reviews issues and concerns relating to Indigenous Education) - vii) Mentorship Committee - (Organizes mentorship for Early Career Teachers and Teachers new to their role). viii) Political Action/Public Relations Committee - (writes and edits "The Whistle" newsletter; coordinates community political action) - ix) Professional Development Committee - (coordinates the District Pro-D Day; organizes school Pro-D Contacts' training and social discusses issues around Pro-D) - x) Social Justice Committee - (plans activities that promote Social Justice within the BTA and the community) - xi) Teachers-on-Call and Early Career Teachers Committee - (identifies and reviews issues and concerns relating to TOCs and ECT's)